buildbot/buildbot/master/docs/manual/new-style-steps.rst

 Buildbot-0.8.9 supports old-style steps natively, while new-style steps are emulated.
 Buildbot-0.9.0 supports new-style steps natively, while old-style steps are emulated.
-Later versions of Buildbot wil not support old-style steps at all.
+Later versions of Buildbot will not support old-style steps at all.
 All custom steps should be rewritten in the new style as soon as possible.

 Buildbot distinguishes new-style from old-style steps by the presence of a :py:meth:`~buildbot.process.buildstep.BuildStep.run` method.